History of bitcoin

 Bitcoin is a cryptocurrency, a digital asset that uses cryptography to control its creation and management rather than relying on central authorities.
 Originally designed as a medium of exchange, Bitcoin is now primarily regarded as a store of value.
 The history of bitcoin started with its invention and implementation by Satoshi Nakamoto, who integrated many existing ideas from the cryptography community.
 Over the course of bitcoin's history, it has undergone rapid growth to become a significant store of value both on- and offline.
 From the mid-2010s, some businesses began accepting bitcoin in addition to traditional currencies.

 Background

+Prior to the release of bitcoin, there were a number of digital cash technologies, starting with the issuer-based ecash protocols of David Chaum and Stefan Brands.
+The idea that solutions to computational puzzles could have some value was first proposed by cryptographers Cynthia Dwork and Moni Naor in 1992.